About the Museum

-The new Pickett State Park Archaeology Museum and ETSU Archaeological Research Station opened in April 2017.
+The Pickett State Park Archaeology Museum and Archaeological Research Station opened in April 2017.
 The museum features the Native American prehistory of the Upper Cumberland Plateau region in and around Pickett State Park and Forest and Pogue Creek Canyon State Natural Area.
-The building also houses a field and research station for East Tennessee State University (ETSU) archaeological projects in the area.
-ETSU students and faculty provide tours of the museum for the public at large, visits to nearby archaeological sites, public programming and outreach, professional workshops, and archaeological field schools.
-This collaborative effort between Tennessee State Parks and ETSU represents the first State Park Public Facility devoted to archaeology and cultural resources outside of designated archaeological parks.
+The collaborative effort between Tennessee State Parks and ETSU represented the first State Park Public Facility devoted to archaeology and cultural resources outside of designated archaeological parks.
+The collaboration has now been extended to include the anthropology department at the University of Tennessee at Knoxville.
+The two front rooms consist of a former living-dining room area that serves as our exhibit space, which focuses on the culture history of the Upper Cumberland Plateau and its geology, as well as prehistoric lifeways and how Native Americans made and used things.
+The back room is used to display presentations, short films, and host activities for the public.

 Hours of Operation

-The museum is open from 9-5 PM Thursday through Sunday from Memorial Day Weekend through Labor Day weekend and some additional selected weekends during the off-season.
+The museum is open from 8-4:30 Wednesday through Sunday from Memorial Day weekend to Labor Day weekend.
 Fall and spring schedules will be posted on the park’s website a few weeks in advance.

 All photos courtesy of Jay Franklin.